 Carmen succeeds in seducing Joe as they pass through her hometown, and, true to her musical warning, leaves him the next morning.
 Joe returns to base, and is then sentenced to time in the stockade for allowing his prisoner to escape.

-Meanwhile, Carmen tells her good friends Frankie (Pearl Bailey) and Myrt (Diahann Carroll) that she’s in love with Joe, and even turns down the advances of wealthy prize fighter Husky Miller (Joe Adams).
-It’s not in Carmen’s nature to two-time, and she tells Frankie that Husky’s “just one man too late” before refusing Husky’s offer to go to Chicago with him.
+Meanwhile, Carmen tells her good friends Frankie (Pearl Bailey) and Myrt (Diahann Carroll) that she’s in love with Joe, and turns down the advances of wealthy prize fighter Husky Miller (Joe Adams).
+It’s not in Carmen’s nature to two-time.
+She tells Frankie that Husky’s “just one man too late” before refusing Husky’s offer to go to Chicago with him.
 Carmen will wait for Joe.

 Off to Chicago